opencurriculai/data_science_curriculum/docs/resource_hub/index.md

 !!! note

-    This section is still in its infancy, so don't hesistate to [contribute](../contributing.md) when you come across great content in the future.
+    This section is still in its infancy, so don't hesistate to [contribute](../contributing.md) when you know about or come across great content so that it can be added here.

 Refer to this page's sidebar for all sections.